CleverCloud/clever-cloud.com/en/pages/terms-of-sale.md

 #### 10.2.2 Email

-Technical team can also be contacted via support@clever-cloud.com.
+Technical team can also be contacted via <a href="mailto:support@clever-cloud.com">support@clever-cloud.com</a>.
 Every email sent to this address will be transferred to our technical assistance.

 #### 10.3 Service Après-Vente